Spiritual Care

 The Spiritual Care staff includes student chaplains who are doing their

-These students are seminary students who come from around the world to
+ministry.
+These students are seminary students who come from around the

-take part in this accredited Clinical Pastoral Education program.
-In combination
+world to take part in this accredited Clinical Pastoral Education program.

-with staff the students help provide the hospital with a multi-faith and
+In combination with staff the students help provide the hospital with

-The Hospital's Interfaith Chapel and the Healing Garden is located
+The Hospital's Interfaith Chapel and the Healing Garden are located

-on the first floor near the Cancer Resource Center.
+on the first floor near the back door of the hospital.
 The Chapel is always

 The Spiritual Care Department provides a meditation channel for patients

 and their families.
-It is located on TV, Channel 6 in patient rooms.
-On
+It is shown on Channel 6 on the TV in the patient rooms.

 Health Ministry links

-For more information please contact our Health Ministries department at
+For more information please contact our Spiritual Care Department at